 The compression damping is adjusted by turning a screw on the bottom of each fork leg.
-There is a rubber dust cover protecting the jam nut (A) securing the screw (B).
+Next to the screw are the letters "H" meaning Hard (slower compression) and "S" meaning Soft (faster compression).
 The adjuster has 12 stages of adjustment.

-Turn the adjuster clockwise for slower compression.
-To speed up compression, turn the adjuster counter-clockwise.
+- Turn the adjuster screw (A) clockwise for slower compression. - To speed up compression, turn the adjuster screw counter-clockwise.

 Start with a middle setting and fine tune the compression from there.

-Proper compression will allow the tire to track the ground over consecutive bumps.
+Proper compression allows the tire to track the ground over consecutive bumps.
 Compression that is set too slow will pack-up (feel harsh over consecutive bumps) while compression that is set too fast will cause the fork to bottom out harshly.
 If the fork is bottoming out, turn the adjuster one click at a time until the bottom-out stops.
 Adjust each fork leg evenly.
 Replace the rubber dust cover after the adjustment.